 In current history we have a strong demonstration of where sport arises shown in the development of the modern warmblood sport breeds, and we find that contrary to their promotional quasi-histories, it is clear that they received their ability in sport from massive crossing in of the breeds of the British Isles.
 Those galloping racers, the trotting horses, the hunter horses of England and Ireland which were imported in colossal amounts to the continent--all of them carried sport genetics in potency, and when crossed on the heavy agricultural stock of Europe they provided an upgrade first to a heavy coach horse, then a carriage horse and improved cavalry type.
 Then finally, with tremendous additional importations of the racing Thoroughbred and Trotter stock, it was only then the European sport type emerged.
 Thankfully this has happened recently enough so the revisionists can't alter the record.
 This transformation into a sport horse did not occur until the genetic fabric of the European horse was converted to one that contains a potency in true sport genetics.

 The key to understanding the American sport breeds versus their European counterparts is to comprehend their base components.
 The English Running Horse was based on the Celtic Horse--arriving via Phoenician ships with later genetic inroads of Saxon, Norman and Barb stock.
-The Irish Hobby was almost totally pure Celtic Horse and being contained on an island and further out to sea than Britain, it received less infiltration from the mainland of Europe--only what arrived in ships.
-The result of this isolation was the Irish gene pool was more potent in what the Celtic Horse brought--which was speed, stamina, athleticism, riding horse gaits, docile temperament and it then follows that our American stock is of those same genetics--kept undiluted.
+The Irish Hobby was almost totally pure Celtic Horse and being contained on an island and further out to sea than Britain, it received less infiltration from the mainland of Europe--only what arrived in ships, such as the Norman Horse circa 1100 AD.
+The result of this isolation was the Irish gene pool was more potent in what the Celtic Horse brought--which was speed, stamina, athleticism, riding horse gaits, docile temperament and it then follows that our American stock, especially that arising from the Virginia colony, is of those same genetics--kept undiluted.

 [See American Running Horse series for more detail on colonial development of our sport horse.]